tarikhamidovic/DataStructures/README.md

 # Data Structures
-Everything I did for my Data Structures course during the semester, including a separate folder with implementations of all containers we learned during that course.
+Everything I did for my Data Structures course during the semester, including a separate folder with implementations of all containers we learned during the course.